House of Gold & Bones – Part 2: Release

 House of Gold & Bones – Part 2 was released on April 9, 2013.
 The album sold 35,000 copies in the US in its first week and debuted at number-ten on the Billboard 200 chart.

 Critical reception

-House of Gold & Bones – Part 2 much like its predecessor, House of Gold & Bones – Part 1, received critical acclaim upon release.
+House of Gold & Bones – Part 2 much like its predecessor, House of Gold & Bones – Part 1, received generally favorable reviews upon release.
 Gregory Heaney of Allmusic gave the album four out of five stars and said that the band's decision to release the material in two parts was "a smart move" and concluded in his short review that "anyone who enjoyed the previous record will certainly find more to love here".
 Rick Florino of Artistdirect was very positive about the album, giving it a full five stars and stating "In a stroke of genius, not only do they tell a universally identifiable story of a man at life's crossroads, but they also get more intimate than ever before." and also calling the album "the best music of the band's career to date".